bluenviron/mediamtx/README.md

 **WARNING**: enable encryption or use a VPN to ensure that no one is intercepting the credentials.

-Credentials can be sent to an external server:
+Authentication can be delegated to an external HTTP server:

 ```yml
 externalAuthenticationURL: http://myauthserver/auth